-5-5 Comparison with the ETAS model Discussion
+5 Comparison with the ETAS model

 The ETAS model is a widely used statistical method for capturing short-term spatiotemporal earthquake clustering.
 However, its application is occasionally impeded by the challenge of estimating a substantial number of unknown parameters.
-475 Recent advancements in ETAS formulations introduce spatial and temporal variability in certain parameters, further complicating their estimation process.
+Recent advancements in ETAS formulations introduce spatial and temporal variability into certain parameters, further complicating their estimation process.
 Mancini and Marzocchi (2023) introduced a simple ETAS method called SimplETAS.
-The basic idea behind SimplETAS is that the earthquake clustering process in crustal regions is time- and space- independent, a premise substantiated by empirical analyses conducted by Stallone and Marzocchi (2019).
+The basic idea behind SimplETAS is that the earthquake clustering process in crustal regions is time- and spaceindependent, a premise substantiated by empirical analyses conducted by Stallone and Marzocchi (2019).